The Paris Review Daily

 4:35 P.M.
 I read the first few pages of The Art of Losing, a debut novel by Rebecca Connell that appeared in the mail last week.
 It’s being published in October, and I add it to the list for review.
 I realize this is the opposite of pruning.

 11:00 P.M.
 The Criterion Collection recently released Make Way for Tomorrow, a 1937 movie directed by Leo McCarey, who also directed Duck Soup, The Awful Truth, and dozens of others.
 I watch it on my laptop.
 It stars Victor Moore and Beulah Bondi as an elderly couple who lose their home to foreclosure.
 None of their children are able to take them both, so they’re separated.
 Legendary character actor Thomas Mitchell is great as George, the son who takes in his mother.
 Made in the wake of the Social Security Act of 1935, the movie, without being overtly political at all, unfolds like an argument for the importance of social safety nets.
-There are moments of real humor, but the overall mood is melancholy3.
+There are moments of real humor, but the overall mood is melancholy.

 DAY SIX

 9:43 A.M.
 I listen to a bit of sports radio while having breakfast.
-This is a habit4 I’ve developed over the past year or two.
+This is a habit I’ve developed over the past year or two.
 All the talk at the moment is about where LeBron James will end up playing basketball next year.
 James’ free agency feels like the peak (I hope) of interest in money and business masquerading as an interest in sports.

 11:00 A.M.
 I talk to my friend Jon Fasman on the phone about his completion of a long special report on gambling for The Economist.
 He traveled around the world to write it.
 It will be out any day now, and I can’t wait to read it.